malvikasharan/APRICOT/README.md

 **3. Get the supporting data required for running your queries**

-  Users are required to establish a directory `source_files` containing all the [required files](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be set-up using the commands below via two options:
+  Users are required to establish a directory `source_files` containing all the [required supporting data](https://github.com/malvikasharan/APRICOT/blob/master/documentation/database_dependencies.md), which can be set-up using one of the two options:

-  OPTION-1: **...in the local system - RECOMMENDED** This will need to set-up once in the local system (please exit the container usng the command `exit` if already running it) and can be reused in different containers (shown in the point 4)
+  **option-1: ...in the local system - RECOMMENDED**

+  This will need to set-up once in the local system (please exit the container usng the command `exit` if already running it) and can be reused in different containers (shown in the point 4)

-  OPTION-2: **...inside a new Docker conatiner**
+  **option-2: ...inside a new Docker conatiner**

+  **Commands to acquire the supporting data**

   ```
   $ wget http://data.imib-zinf.net/APRICOT-supporting_dataset.zip
   $ unzip APRICOT-supporting_dataset.zip